miniboxing/miniboxing.github.io/benchmarks.md

 <center><img width="90%" src="/graphs/speed-spec.png"/></center>

+These benchmarks are further described in [a Miniboxing OOPSLA'13 paper](/mbox).

 ## Bytecode Size

 When comparing the total bytecode size for <a href="https://github.com/non/spire" target="_blank">spire</a> we see a 4.5x bytecode reduction: